 The dating app has partnered with the streaming giant for a series of new music-based features, including a displaying an 'Anthem' on their profile: "single track that tells your story.
 That one song you can’t get out of your head.
 Where the lyrics of your life meet the rhythm of your soul."
 That song that just gets you, yeah?

-Other bells and whistles introduced by the Spotify partnership include the ability to play previews of other people’s top songs via Spotify, right from their Tinder profile.
+Other bells and whistles introduced by the Spotify sponsored_longform include the ability to play previews of other people’s top songs via Spotify, right from their Tinder profile.
 Once you connect your Spotify account to Tinder, you'll be able to see which artists you have in common with other users - similar to shared interests and common connections grabbed from your Facebook profile info.

 The site's blog suggests you might be able to "make a little music with someone new" - after you've dealt with that sick you've had to swallow.

 The new Spotify feature will start rolling out to Tinder users from 21 September.